tuxtor/elabismodetux-markdown/index.markdown

 Search recursively over files into a directory

 	find . -type f -exec grep '<String or regepx>' {} \; -print

+Set default group for vsftpd uploads (set the sticky bit and all files will be owned by the dir owner)

+	chmod g+s

+Default mask for vsftpd files at (local umask)

+	/etc/vsftpd.conf
 *****
 ##VCS cheats
 Add an alias for git add, git commit and git push (one-shot git!)